sylv/marver/README.md

 - Run CLIP on generated file names and use that for search as well
   - I have no clue how you would search text and image vectors at the same time
   - This would let search take the metadata from the file name into account, for example a file named `Ryan at the Park.jpg` would take priority over `Tim at the Park.jpg` if you searched for just `ryan`.
 In theory anyway, in practice I'm not sure that's how it would work but it can't hurt.
 Probably.
+- Include JSON, SQLite, CSV and XML files in scans and pull metadata from them.
+  - Lots of tools can write metadata to these files about downloads, but there is no standard format.
+So using an LLM to extract the metadata would be perfect.